-- A. Loans to others: Please refer to table 1. - B. Provision of endorsements and guarantees to others: Please refer to table 2. - C. Holding of marketable securities at the end of the period (not including subsidiaries and associates): Please refer to table 3. - D. Acquisition or sale of the same security with the accumulated cost exceeding NT\$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching NT\$100 million or 20% of paid-in capital or more: Please refer to table 4. - H. Receivables from related parties reaching NT\$100 million or 20% of paid-in capital or more: Please refer to table 5. - I. Trading in derivative instruments undertaken during the reporting periods: None. - J. Significant inter-company transactions during the reporting periods: Please refer to table 6.

-(2) Information on investees
+- A. Loans to others: Refer to table 1. - B. Provision of endorsements and guarantees to others: Refer to table 2. - C. Holding of marketable securities at the end of the period (not including subsidiaries and associates): Refer to table 3. - D. Acquisition or sale of the same security with the accumulated cost exceeding NT\$300 million or 20% of the Company's paid-in capital: None.

+- E. Acquisition of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching NT\$100 million or 20% of paidin capital or more: Refer to table 4. - H. Receivables from related parties reaching NT\$100 million or 20% of paid-in capital or more: Refer to table 5. - I. Trading in derivative instruments undertaken during the reporting periods: None. - J. Significant inter-company transactions during the reporting periods: Refer to table 6. - (2) Information on investees

-Names, locations and other information of investee companies (not including investees in Mainland China): Please refer to table 7.
+Names, locations and other information of investee companies (not including investees in Mainland China): Refer to table 7.

-(3) Information on investments in Mainland China

-- A. Basic information: Please refer to table 8. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland Area: Please refer to table 6.

-(4) Major shareholders information
+- (3) Information on investments in Mainland China - A. Basic information: Refer to table 8. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland Area: Refer to table 6. - (4) Major shareholders information

-Major shareholders information: Please refer to table 9.
+Major shareholders information: Refer to table 9.

-14. SEGMENT INFORMATION

-(1) General information
+- 14. SEGMENT INFORMATION - (1) General information